afontainec/chinchay-docs/docs/docs/hateoas.md

 ## removeLink

-This method is not used in the controller but is quite self explatory.
-If at any time you desire the dynamically delete links you can call `removeLink(name)` and the link with the given name will no longer be added when the `get` method is called.
+This method is not used in the controller but is quite self explanatory.
+If at any time you desire to dynamically delete links you can call `removeLink(name)` and the link with the given name will no longer be added when the `get` method is called.